Bittomo × Heroine Kirameki Powers!: Plot

 5th grade elementary school student, Kirari Momose, encounters a fairy who jumps out of a game console.
 The fairy, Himenyan, is actually the Princess of the Kirapawa Kingdom, a kingdom that is located inside popular sword and magic game "Kirapawa Morimori Adventure".
 The Princess, who was afraid of the enemy, ran away but was chased by those from the Makkura Empire.
 Becoming friends with Kirari, Kirari transforms into the "Heroine of the Sun, Kirapawa Sunny" where she fights the Makkura Empire.
 Joining with Yuzuki Shimori, Honoka Akashiro and Koyuki Aoba along the way, the four collect the Kirapawa Memories in order to win against the Witch of Darkness, Makkulala.

 Characters

 Kirameki Powers

-The Kirameki Powers is a group of four girls who fight against the Makkura Empire in order to stop them from turning the world dark.
+The Kirameki Powers is a group of four girls who fight against the Makkura Empire, in order to stop them from turning the world dark.
 To fight, they own the Kirapawa Memory (キラパワメモリー, Kirapawa Memorī) and transform using the brace-like Kirapawa Change (キラパワチェンジ, Kirapawa Chenji) and attack with the baton-like sceptre, the Kirapawa Baton (キラパワバトン).
-The Kirapawa Memory give them various abilities they can use with the Kirapawa Change, which they can store in the Kirapawa Memory Book.
-As the series goes on, they using Max Memory and Girls × Heroine Memories, which allow them to transform into Bibitto Max.
+The Kirapawa Memory give them various abilities that they can use with the Kirapawa Change, which they can store in the Kirapawa Memory Book.
+As the series goes on, they are using Max Memory and Girls × Heroine Memories, which allow them to transform into Bibitto Max.